ddysher/ml-notes/cloud-core/istio/README.md

 }
 ```

+</p></details></br>

 As shown in the config, apart from zipkin, which is a well-defined service, there is nothing static
-configured in ingress envoy; every is dynamic, i.e. istio uses "rds" to discover routes, uses "sds"
+configured in ingress envoy; everything is dynamic, i.e. istio uses "rds" to discover routes, uses
-to discover services of a cluster, uses "cds" to discover cluster.
-All discovery services run in
+"sds" to discover services of a cluster, uses "cds" to discover cluster.
+All discovery services run
-"istio-pilot" service.
+in "istio-pilot" service.
 Config from egress envoy is the same (even though tracing name == "ingress"),
 i.e.

+<details><summary>Egress Envoy</summary><p>

 ```
 {
   "listeners": [